gamesbook/pyprototypr/docs/terminology.md

 ## Direction-orientated terms <a name="direction"></a>

 In general, there are two primary ways of determining direction of something;
 either by compass direction or angle.
+Other descriptive directions are also used.

 The _angle_ is the amount of rotation, in degrees, starting from a value of 0 (zero) which is assumed to be the line parallel to the bottom of the page